 Community Service - Children's Book Drive: Not only do our student love writing words, they love giving the gift of literacy to local children.
 In 2015, we collected 200 gently used children's books from EmersonWRITES students to donate to a local organization!
 In 2016, we donated books to the Reach Out and Read Organization at Tufts Medical Center and The Robbins Center at Emerson College.

-Courses run from October through the end of February, and are offered on Saturday mornings from 10am-12pm, with an open-mic lunch from 12pm to 1pm.
+Courses run from October through the end of February, and are offered on Saturday mornings from 11am-1pm, with lunch from 12:30pm to 1:30pm.
 Courses are held on Emerson's campus on the second floor of the Ansin Building, 180 Tremont Street, Boston.
 Courses and lunch are free.
 Students work toward completion of a revised portfolio of writing, and the publication of their work in our annual anthology, SPINE.

 EmersonWRITES Mission Statement

 EmersonWRITES is a free creative writing program for students in Greater Boston public and charter schools, co-sponsored by the Offices of Enrollment/Student Success and the First-Year Writing Program at Emerson College.
 EmersonWRITES is guided by the principle that writing is essential to intellectual engagement, self-representation, and access to opportunity.
 Students in the EmersonWRITES program engage in college-style creative writing classes on campus at Emerson College, where courses are structured to build writing and critical thinking and to guide students toward negotiating a range of writing genres and rhetorical situations.
 EmersonWRITES seeks to foster individual voice and engagement with the world through the written word.

 Christopher Grant is an Associate Director in Enrollment Management and the Office of Student Success at Emerson, focusing on pipeline programming.
 He has worked at Emerson for eight years in Undergraduate Admission and is a co-founder of EmersonWRITES.
 He has been awarded the New England Association for College Admission Counseling IDEAL (Inclusion, Diversity, Education, Access and Leadership) Award at the NEACAC 2014 Annual Meeting & Conference.

 Christina Daly - Director, Retention and Student Success, Emerson College